 Year established: 2016 Published from: Hamilton, Ontario Genres: Reviews, essays, interviews Submission period: All year Type: Digital Website | Facebook Submission fee: Nil Payment: $50 per review, $75 per essay or interview

 Year established: 2013 Published from: Canada Genres: Poetry Submission period: All year Type: Digital Website | Facebook Submission fee: Nil Payment: Nil

 Year established: 1983 Published from: Canada Genres: Fiction, poetry Submission period: January and September (see dates) Type: Digital + Print Website | Facebook Submission fee: Nil Payment: $55 for 1–4 pages

 Year established: 2018 Published from: Hepworth, Ontario Genres: Fiction, nonfiction, poetry, book reviews Type: Digital + Print Website | Facebook Submission fee: Nil Payment: $20 honorarium

 Hello!
 We have another curated a list of our favorite literary magazines, this time of Canadian origin, publishing steadily for a couple of years.
 What about us, The Bombay Review?
-Well, New York is a couple of thousand miles away from Toronto, so Canada is as much a neighbor to us as Pakistan is.
-We have conducted literary events in many cities in Canada, and also have a special themed issue coming up in early 2021.
+Well, New York is a couple of hundred miles away from Toronto, so Canada is as much a neighbor to us as Pakistan is to Mumbai.
+We have conducted literary events in a few cities in Canada, and also have a special themed issue coming up next year.
 To that end, we are always open to reading your work, publishing your work, and engaging with you.
 Details below.